aj-kip/erfindung/manual/index.md

 I will endeavor to keep this document as concise as possible.

+<strong><em>Please note:</em></strong> this is a very early revision of the manual, it should not even be used or thought as a "beta" and is very much a WIP.

 Target features:
  + RISC + some bells and whistles
  + assemble to C++ and dynamically executable byte code (shelved)